loomio/loomio_help/content/dev_manual/setup_dev_environment.md

 ## Fork and clone the Loomio git repo

 I recommend you visit https://github.com/loomio/loomio then click "Fork" to create your own loomio repository to work from.

-In my case my forked repo is available at https://github.com/robguthrie/loomio and I use the SSH based url to clone the repo to my computer:
+Then clone that repo to your local computer:

 ```
 cd ~/projects # or wherever you like to keep your code
-git clone git@github.com:robguthrie/loomio.git && cd loomio
+git clone git@github.com:YOURUSERNAME/loomio.git && cd loomio
 ```

 ## Install ruby and node dependencies